amititash/manualExtraction/README.md

 path_to_output_folder: This is the path to openie output folder where we want the output files to be in.

-path_to_model: This is the path to model (.pkl) file included in the [Model](https://github.com/Srivatsava/manualExtraction/tree/master/Model) folder.
+path_to_training_data_file: This is the path to training data file included in the [Model](https://github.com/Srivatsava/manualExtraction/tree/master/Model) folder.

 This will automatically extract the relationships using openie, entities using spacy and google api, applies the model to improve precision on the extracted entities and filters out relationships that have a subject and object that are not related to the extracted entities.